namavaramsrinikethan/Super-Car-Webpage-Design/README.md

 • Scroll-based transitions using Smart Animate
 • Brand-specific visual identities (colors, lighting, shapes)
-• Motion-driven storytelling instead of static layouts 🎥 I’ve attached a prototype video to showcase the animations.
-From ideation to final design execution, this project was independently built, with some external inputs and references to refine the approach.
+• Motion-driven storytelling instead of static layouts From ideation to final design execution, this project was independently built, with some external inputs and references to refine the approach.
 This is still a work in progress, and I’m planning to take it further by:
 • Adding 3D interactions (including possible 360° car views)